martingehrke/finance/additional.md

 5. How much did you pay in taxes?
 6. What is your savings rate?
 7. Where is your money? break it down into types of accounts (retirement, cash, 529, non-retirement, real estate)

+## Fighting Lifestyle Inflation
+This will also help prepare you for a reduction in income.
+Make yourself a list of re-occuring monthly and yearly expenses.
+Are all those expenses mandatory?
+The bi-weekly maid service is lifestyle inflation.
+Do you really need the latest iPhone every year?